top of page

 A fast-paced and engaging look at the milestones, people, and global impact of the International Nordic Walking Federation.
 From its founding vision in Finland to its role in setting global standards, education, and events, this presentation highlights key moments from INWA’s 25-year journey.
 Discover how the organisation has helped shape Nordic Walking into a worldwide movement—and where it’s heading next.

-GUEST SPEAKER - Ritva Mikkonen speaks on “The Physiology of Exercise”
+GUEST SPEAKER - Dr Ritva Mikkonen speaks on “Menstruation and exercise”

 Vice director of the Faculty of Sport and Health Sciences Sports Technology Unit, Vuoatti and a Senior Lecturer.